icicel/ahn/README.md

 ## NAMES AND PROPER WORDS

-Names, or proper nouns, are written as-is, without any ignored capitalization or other standard formatting such as I/U conversion.
+Names, or proper nouns, are treated as symbols.
-The entire name is treated as a symbol with respect to vowel placement, and allows for carryback kern.
+That is, they are written as-is, without any standard formatting such as I/U conversion, carrybacking skips over them, and carrybacks can kern to them.
 - My name is Adam - R̄ äŕ̀'o Adam
 - Sweden is a good place - Sweden'ö̀' d̂̂yn küt́